 It all started with a pencil sketch on a plain paper napkin.
 Before Vintage Tavern became a unique “Seasonally Southern” dining experience, it was a simple drawing featuring a Guinness beer tap in the bar and an ice cream maker in the kitchen.
-Brian Mullins, owner of a successful real estate development business and a proud descendant of Irish forebears (hence the Guinness), and Teresa, his wife of 31 years, had dreamed of opening a restaurant and this was the perfect time.
-Their real estate company had begun developing Governor’s Pointe in 2003 and they knew that a new, one-of-kind restaurant – along with a collection of Williamsburg-style shops – would bring something special to Suffolk’s premier residential community.
+Brian Mullins, owner of a successful real estate development business and a proud descendant of Irish forebears (hence the Guinness), with his wife Teresa by his side began developing Governor’s Pointe in 2003 in the Northern corridor of Suffolk.
+Having dreamed of building and opening a restaurant for years, they knew that this new, one-of-kind restaurant would bring something special to the Suffolk Community and all of Hampton Roads.

 Brian and Teresa envisioned a restaurant with genuine character, where great food would be served without pretension.
 It would be a place that welcomed people to a relaxed atmosphere and surrounded them with rustic arts and crafts architecture such as exposed beams, Rumsford fireplaces in each dining room and game trophies in the lounge.